-Aerial photography of the entire habitat location correlated with map contours and elevations will then allow tributary river miles for each area to be calculated.
+Aerial photography of the entire habitat location correlated with map contours and elevations will then allow tributary river miles for each area to be calculated, and a scaled map to be drawn.

 Pool habitat sites will be calculated on the basis of the total number identified.
 Riffles will be calculated as the total length of stream miles in which they are located.